linera-io/linera-protocol/linera-views/DESIGN.md

 ## Splitting large values across keys

-Some key-value store clients limit the size of the values (named `MAX_VALUE_SIZE` in the code). `ValueSplittingKeyValueStore` is a wrapper that accepts values of any size.
+Some key-value store clients limit the size of the values (named `MAX_VALUE_SIZE` in the code). `ValueSplittingStore` is a wrapper that accepts values of any size.
 Internally, it splits them into smaller pieces and stores them using a wrapped, possibly size-limited, client.